Fedec96/fedec96/README.md

 # Ciao!
 I'm Federico.

-#### I speak Italian, English, JavaScript, Python, HTML, CSS, COBOL, IDL and JCL.
+#### I speak Italian, English, JavaScript, Python, HTML, CSS, COBOL, and IDL.

 Since the early age of 8 I have developed a passion for the world of the personal computer, starting from hardware and games and coming soon to programming.
 I am always paying top attention to the smallest details, even for those that are of no interest to anyone.
 This has always made me a unique person in the environments I have worked in (so far).